odrodrig/istio101/docs/exercise-3/README.md

     ```

     Note that each guestbook pod has 2 containers in it.
 One is the guestbook container, and the other is the Envoy proxy sidecar.

-## Use Watson Tone Analyzer

-Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app.
-The tone is converted to the corresponding emoticons.

-1. Create Watson Tone Analyzer in your account.

-    ```shell
-    ibmcloud resource service-instance-create my-tone-analyzer-service tone-analyzer lite us-south
-    ```

-1. Create the service key for the Tone Analyzer service.
-This command should output the credentials you just created.
-You will need the value for **apikey** & **url** later.

-    ```shell
-    ibmcloud resource service-key-create tone-analyzer-key Manager --instance-name my-tone-analyzer-service
-    ```

-1. If you need to get the service-keys later, you can use the following command:

-    ```shell
-    ibmcloud resource service-key tone-analyzer-key
-    ```

-1. Open the `analyzer-deployment.yaml` and find the env section near the end of the file.
-Replace `YOUR_API_KEY` with your own API key, and replace `YOUR_URL` with the url value you saved before.
-YOUR_URL should look something like `https://gateway.watsonplatform.net/tone-analyzer/api`.
-Save the file.

-1. Deploy the analyzer pods and service, using the `analyzer-deployment.yaml` and `analyzer-service.yaml` files found in the `guestbook/v2` directory.
-The analyzer service talks to Watson Tone Analyzer to help analyze the tone of a message.
-Ensure you are still in the `guestbook/v2` directory.

-    ```shell
-    kubectl apply -f analyzer-deployment.yaml
-    kubectl apply -f analyzer-service.yaml
-    ```

-Great!
-Your guestbook app is up and running.
-In Exercise 4, you'll be able to see the app in action by directly accessing the service endpoint.
-You'll also be able to view Telemetry data for the app.

 ## [Continue to Exercise 4 - Telemetry](../exercise-4/README.md)